gnzlplcs/gnzlplcs/README.md

 * 🌍  I'm based in Lima 🇵🇪
 * 🖥️  See my portfolio at [my webpage](https://gonzalopalacios.com/portfolio)
 * ✉️  You can contact me at [hello@gonzalopalacios.com](mailto:hello@gonzalopalacios.com)
-* 🧠  I'm learning React JS, Vue JS & Next JS
+* 🧠  I'm learning Vue JS and Next JS
-* 🤝  I'm open to collaborating on Next JS projects
+* 🤝  I'm open to collaborating on React JS projects
 * ⚡  Fun fact: I like so much Harry Potter and everything about it

 <a href="https://www.twitter.com/gnzlplcs" target="_blank" rel="noreferrer"><img